 l) The PEMC and PEGC can directly communicate with the PIN AF via user plane PDU session.

 m) The protocol between PINE, PEMC and PEGC over the user plane, i.e. via PDU session, is outside the scope of 3GPP.

+n) the PEMC and PEGC belongs to the same PLMN .
+The roaming scenario is not supported

+i) the solution assumes that the PEMC and the PEGC are located in the same PIN and they can communicate directly

+Editor’s note: whether the PEMC can communicate when they are not in direct communication in PIN, e.g the PEGC is in home and the PEMC is located in the PLMN network (e.g. in office) is FFS.

 This solution addresses the following scenarios: